MagicTelecom/mt_php_sdk/README.md

 }
 ```

-## 17. Get the cart list for an specific account
+## 17. Get the cart list for an account

 ```php
 try {